NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

 (Supervised Stage) Critique → Revision → Supervised Learning: The AI generates responses to harmfulness prompts using a helpful-only AI assistant, then critiques and revises its own responses according to a principle in the constitution, and then finetunes the original model on the revised responses.

-(RL Stage) AI Comparison Evaluations → Reward Model → Reinforcement Learning: The AI generates pairs of responses to harmfulness prompts using the finetuned model, then evaluates which response is better according to a principle in the constitution, and then trains a reward model from this dataset of AI preferences.
+(RL Stage) AI Comparison Evaluations → Reward Model → Reinforcement Learning: The AI generates pairs of responses to harmfulness prompts using the finetuned model, then evaluates which response is better according to a principle in the constitution, and then trains a reward model based on this dataset of AI preferences and a human helpfulness preferences.
 The AI then trains with RL using the learned reward model.

 .. image:: ../assets/cai_diagram.png
    :alt: basic steps of the CAI process

-Both the critiques and the AI feedback are steered by a small set of principles drawn from a ‘constitution’.
+Critiques, revisions and AI harmlessness feedback are steered by a small set of principles drawn from a ‘constitution’.
 The supervised stage significantly improves the initial model, and gives some control over the initial behavior at the start of the RL phase, addressing potential exploration problems.
 The RL stage significantly improves performance and reliability.

 Motivation
 ###############